 To view your account health, follow these instructions:

-The Account Health page provides an overview of your seller account's adherence to the performance targets and policies required to sell on Amazon.
-We track various metrics on seller performance to ensure that sellers are meeting our high bar for customer experience, including customer feedback, Order Defect Rate, Cancellation Rate, and (for orders shipped by the seller) Late Dispatch Rate.
+The Account Health page provides an overview of your selling account's adherence to the performance targets and policies required to sell on Amazon.
+We track various metrics on seller performance to ensure that sellers are meeting our high bar for customer experience, including customer feedback, Order Defect Rate, Cancellation Rate and (for orders shipped by the seller) Late Dispatch Rate.
 Seller performance ratings are made available to customers so that customers can shop with confidence.
 Amazon has much more granular metrics about the performance of Amazon's retail and fulfilment operations and utilises that information for constant real-time performance improvement.
-To ensure we are delivering a great experience for our customers, Amazon might take action on these metrics if they do not comply with our targets.
+To ensure that we are delivering a great experience for our customers, Amazon might take action on these metrics if they do not comply with our targets.

 We regularly review the performance of all sellers and notify them when they are off-target.
 The intent of this review is to give you the opportunity to improve your performance before the issue affects your ability to sell.

-Contractual performance criteria that you must adhere to are (i) Order Defect Rate, (ii) Cancellation Rate, and (iii) Late Dispatch Rate.
+Contractual performance criteria that you must adhere to are (i) Order Defect Rate, (ii) Cancellation Rate and (iii) Late Dispatch Rate.
 The other indicators are nice-to-have indicators and there are no consequences for not meeting them.

 The Order Defect Rate (ODR) is a key measure of your ability to provide a good customer experience.
-It includes all orders with one or more defects represented as a percentage of total orders during a given 60-day time period.
-The following are the types of order defects:
+It includes all orders with one or more defects (defined below) represented as a percentage of total orders during a given 60-day time period.

 Our policy is that sellers maintain a CR under 2.5% in order to sell on Amazon.
 A CR above 2.5% may result in account deactivation.

-It is important to confirm the dispatch of orders by the expected dispatch date so that customers can see the status of their dispatched orders online.
+It is important to confirm the dispatch of orders by the expected ship date so that customers can see the status of their dispatched orders online.

 The Valid Tracking Rate (VTR) includes all shipments with a valid tracking number represented as a percentage of total shipments during a given 30-day time period.
-VTR only applies to seller-fulfilled orders.
+VTR only applies to seller fulfilled orders.

 The On-Time Delivery Rate (OTDR) includes all shipments delivered by their estimated delivery date represented as a percentage of total tracked shipments.
-OTDR only applies to seller-fulfilled orders.
+OTDR only applies to seller fulfilled orders.

-We consider OTDR performance when determining which Transit Times you are eligible to set, which may enable you to promise faster delivery times and improve your conversion.
+We consider OTDR performance when determining which transit times you are eligible to set, which may enable you to promise faster delivery times and improve your conversion.